openSUSE/pytest-xmlcomp/README.rst

     $ python3 -m json.tool foo.json

 Here is an example for a directory structure:

-* tests/conftest.py -- define your custom hook here
+* tests/conftest.py (define your custom hook here)
-* tests/data/foo -- you can place you input XML file and your JSON file here
+* tests/data/foo (you can place you input XML file and your JSON file here)